nerbiz/wordclass/docs/classes/PostType.md

 ### ::name()
 Set the name (and menu name) of the CPT.
-This also sets the plural name, description (both same as name) and slug (converted from name).
+This also sets the plural name (same as name), description (name prepended with 'Custom Post Type: ') and slug (converted from name).
 However, these values can be set individually with the methods below.

 ### ::slug()
 Set how the CPT should show in the URL.